Center for National Policy: President

 In January 2012, Scott Bates became the seventh president of the Center for National Policy.
-Bates has extensive experience on Capitol Hill, including serving as chief of staff for Congressman Nick Lampson, counsel to Congressman Jim Turner, and senior advisor to Congressman Maurice Hinchey.
-As secretary of state and legislative director for Governor Douglas Wilder of Virginia, Scott focused on ethics reforms in state government and development and passage of the governor's legislative agenda.
-Bates led an unprecedented expansion in appointments of women and minorities to state boards and commissions.

-After September 11, Scott became the first senior policy advisor to the U.S. House of Representatives Homeland Security Committee and was the principal author of Winning the War on Terror, which helped inform the 9/11 Commission in its deliberations and development of its report.
-He helped lead the team that produced a dozen reports on homeland security issues ranging from border security to bioterrorism.
+Bates has served as chief of staff for Congressman Nick Lampson, counsel to Congressman Jim Turner, and senior advisor to Congressman Maurice Hinchey.
+After the September 11, 2001, attacks, he became the first senior policy advisor to the U.S. House of Representatives Homeland Security Committee and was the principal author of Winning the War on Terror, which helped inform the 9/11 commission in its deliberations and the development of its report.